zulip/zulip/docs/subsystems/typing-indicators.md

 ## Roadmap

-Typing indicators have been implemented for both direct message and stream conversations.
+Typing indicators have been implemented for both direct message and channel conversations.
 Future improvements could focus on:

-1. Optimizing performance for large streams.
+1. Optimizing performance for large channels.
-2. Enhancing the user experience, such as better handling of multiple simultaneous typists in a stream.
+2. Enhancing the user experience, such as better handling of multiple simultaneous typists in a channel.
 3. Improving the heuristics for when to send "stop" notifications, taking into account factors like typing speed and message length.
 4. Exploring additional customization options for users regarding typing indicators.